 Background and History of Sumatra Chickens

-Originating in the Indonesia region, the Sumatra chicken is a rare breed of chickens.
-The Sumatra has a personality of a wild game chicken.
+Originating in the Indonesia region, the Sumatra chicken is a rare breed of chicken.
+Sumatra has a personality of a wild game chicken.
 This breed is said to be what the original chicken looked and acted like before domestication.

 Some of the first Sumatra chickens were imported to the United States around the 1800’s.
 Cockfighting was one of the original purposes for breeding and importing Sumatra chickens to other locations.